Entrapment Law Attorney Santa Rosa

 Information About Sonoma County Entrapment Laws

 In California, entrapment occurs if the following three circumstances existed: (1) an officer communicated with the defendant before he committed the crime with which he was charged, (2) the officer’s communication included an inducement to commit the crime, and (3) the inducement was such that it would have motivated a “normally law-abiding person” to commit it.
 Sonoma County entrapment laws follow California’s statewide entrapment laws, as entrapment laws are uniformly observed and enforced at the state level and laws do not differ between counties.
-If you need legal counsel, reach out to a Santa Rosa Entrapment Law Lawyer at the Law Office of Carolyn Vandyk.
+If you need legal counsel, reach out to a Santa Rosa Entrapment Law Lawyer at Vandyk Law.